ergoplatform/grow-ergo/ecosystem/standards/ChatBridge.md

 Other than that, works pretty well.
 - Names/profile-photos will be spoofed if they're set and the names are similar.
 (I can also map names manually).
 But the profile photos need to be re-cached when a new bridge is added.
-- Responses will reply to the message on both platforms so people will see notifications.
+- Responses will reply to the message on Telegram platforms so people will see notifications.
+On Discord it'll quote the message.

 ### Config